thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 local interactions between neighboring cells only.
-[You can see this convergence in action here](https://demo.thi.ng/umbrella/cellular-automata/#000001111000011111) — click “reset grid” to observe that behavior again…
+[You can see this convergence in action here](https://demo.thi.ng/umbrella/cellular-automata/#000001111000011111) — click "reset grid" to observe that behavior again…

 > Not all CA rule sets produce convergent behavior, but ours does.
 Also, as an
 > aside and addendum to the previous article, similar local/global pattern